mlalicea/agent_based_modeling/Project_3.md

 ![](project_3/output.gif)

 ## Voronoi polygons of Siraha, Nepal
-At the level of your selected, higher resolution administrative subdivision (where you produced defacto descriptions of settlements), use the center points of each settlement to produce a tesselation of voronoi polygons.
-Similar to your analysis of the higher level administrative subdivisions, address the following.
+*At the level of your selected, higher resolution administrative subdivision (where you produced defacto descriptions of settlements), use the center points of each settlement to produce a tesselation of voronoi polygons.
+Similar to your analysis of the higher level administrative subdivisions, address the following.*
-How would you produce an OD matrix of these higher resolution entities?
-Which variables would you include?
-Are you lacking any data that would improve upon your model results?
+To look more granularly at movement in Nepal, I created a tesslation of voronoi polygons representing Siraha-- an adm3 district in Nepal.
+The voronoi polygon plot illustrates the main settlements in Siraha and their center points.

+![](project_3/sir_vornoi.png)

+Using this information and by calculating the distance between each settlement, I could begin to build an od matrix for this higher resolution subdivision.
+To produce an OD matrix for Siraha, I would also have to find migration data at the adm3 level and data for another varaible that provides information on the attractiveness of each district.
+For example, Siraha has a famous border crossing that would cause a lot of in/out migration into the area.
+I do not have this data, but it would significantly improve my model results.
+With information about the distance between each subdivision, border crossings and other important hubs of transportation, and migration data, I could successfully create an od matrix.

-How would you modify the number of points departing from each origin?
-How would you determine each points destination?
+*How would you modify the number of points departing from each origin?
+How would you determine each points destination?*

 How would you modify the time variable?
 What scale is the temporal dimension at this level?

 How would the gravity model update these attributes in order to produce a different simulation of migration?

 How would you go about integrating migration and transport activities at the differing geospatial and temporal scales of these hierarchical levels?

-![](project_3/sir_vornoi.png)